johnny353535/yoi/docs/_pages/elements/button.md

 ```

 ## Button Groups

-Wrap a group of buttons inside a container with the class `.btns`:
+Visually group buttons by wrapping them inside a container with the class `.btns`:

 ```html
 <!-- example -->